 Annual Visitors: 852,000

-Legacy Events Held in District: Theatre of Lights, Movies Under the Stars, St. Patrick’s Day Parade, Mardi Gras Parade, Sunday Brunch Market, Waterfront Yoga, Dance on the Edge
+Notable Events Held in District: Theatre of Lights, Movies Under the Stars, St. Patrick’s Day Parade, Mardi Gras Parade, Sunday Brunch Market, Waterfront Yoga, Dance on the Edge

 The Capitol Mall district encompasses L St., Capitol Mall, and N St. between 2nd St. and 7th St., and is one of the most sought-after business addresses in Sacramento with sweeping views of the Sacramento and American Rivers and the California State Capitol.
 With a total of 29 Class A office buildings totaling more than 9 million square feet, Downtown Sacramento represents more than one-third of the Class A space in the entire Sacramento region.